Blog

 How to Practice Positive Discipline

 As children grow and learn, they will naturally make mistakes along the way.
-No matter how big or how small these mistakes are, it is the parents’ job to correct bad behavior through discipline and positive reinforcement.
-When this occurs, using positive discipline techniques is important.
+No matter how big or small these mistakes are, it is the parents’ job to correct bad behavior through discipline and positive reinforcement.
+When this occurs, it is important to use positive discipline techniques.

 What is positive discipline exactly?
 Read on as we explain what positive discipline is, how to enact this type of discipline, and the thin line between certain discipline techniques and abuse.